LukeH91/HarvardXPythonDataScience/README.md

 # HarvardXPythonDataScience
-My notes from the HarvardX Using Python for Data Science course.
+This repository contains all my notes from the HarvardX Using Python for Data Science course on edX.